 High mountain peaks

 The Drakensberg is associated with some of South Africa’s most impressive landscapes.
-Boasting several dozen peaks topping the 3,000m/9,800ft mark, this is the highest African mountain range south of Kilimanjaro.
-The vast wilderness area, with its hidden valleys, deep gorges, undulating plateaus and ragged peaks, features some of the best hiking trails in the country.
-Scenic beauty aside, the abundance of San rock paintings in secret caves has given the area World Heritage status.
+Boasting several dozen peaks topping the 3,000m/9,800ft mark, this vast wilderness area is Africa’s highest mountain range south of Kilimanjaro.
+Known for the scenic beauty of its hidden valleys, deep gorges, undulating plateaus and ragged peaks, the range features a unique abundance of prehistoric rock paintings and can be explored along some of the country’s best hiking trails.
+All this has led to Unesco inscribing uKhahlamba-Drakensberg Park (which protects the utterly majestic part of the range in KwaZulu-Natal province) as a cross-border World Heritage Site that also includes Lesotho’s Sehlabathebe National Park.

 Drakensberg Tours